Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		a. display by name b. display by title
 		c. display by bopname d. display by preference
 		q. quit
-	Note that ※display by preference§ does not mean display the preference member; it means display the member corresponding to the preference number.
+	Note that "display by preference" does not mean display the preference member; it means display the member corresponding to the preference number.
 For instance, if preference is 1, choice d would display the programmer's job title.
 A sample run may look something like the following: